-Division of Senior and Disability Services (DSDS) staff, at a minimum, meet the following experience and educational requirements.
+Division of Senior and Disability Services (DSDS) staff, at a minimum, meet the following experience and educational applicants:

-One or more years of experience as an Associate Social Services Specialist (SSS I), formerly Adult Protective and Community Worker (APCW), or Bachelor's degree.
+One or more years of experience as an Associate Social Services Specialist (SSS I), formerly Adult Protective and Community Worker (APCW), or Children's Service Worker (CSW) I with the Missouri Uniform Classification and Pay System; or Bachelor's degree.
 (Substitutions may be allowed.)